Alaska Legislature convenes with familiar issues to face

-JUNEAU, Alaska (AP) — Alaska lawmakers begin a new legislative session Tuesday in which they’ll resume debates that have dominated recent sessions amid middling oil prices, including the size of the check to pay residents from the state’s oil-wealth fund.
+JUNEAU, Alaska (AP) — Alaska lawmakers began a new legislative session Tuesday in which they’ll resume debates that have dominated recent sessions amid middling oil prices, including the size of the check to pay residents from the state’s oil-wealth fund.

 Some lawmakers are hopeful agreement can be reached on long-simmering, divisive issues, including possibly setting a new Alaska Permanent Fund dividend formula.
 After last year’s contentious, drawn-out sessions and with elections looming, others are cautious in their expectations.